BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_Multisig_Public_Keys.md

 ### Everything Matters

-Here's proof that all the defails matter:
+Here's proof that all the details matter:

 If you put your keys in a different order, a different address will be created: